 The FERF Grant Application supports completion of recommendations outlined in the current CWPP Update, which reduces liability by demonstrating an ongoing work plan and commitment to wildfire risk reduction.
-The programs provide ecological protection and 'urgent climate action' supporting Council's July 8, 2019 climate and ecological emergency declaration "THAT staff are directed to incorporate more urgent climate action and ecological protection and ecolo
+The programs provide ecological protection and 'urgent climate action' supporting Council's July 8, 2019 climate and ecological emergency declaration "THAT staff are directed to incorporate more urgent climate action and ecological protection into strategic and financial planning processes".